 The conformance process at NCTCOG is initiated when NCTCOG receives a mailed letter from the solid waste permit or registration applicant requesting a review along with a copy of Parts I and II of the application.
-NCTCOG will then reach out to the applicant to confirm receipt, request the completion of the Municipal Solid Waste (MSW) Facility Evaluation Form for Conformance Review (attached), and schedule a meeting between NCTCOG, the applicant, and the Facility Conformance Subcommittee, the group that evaluates the documentation submitted by the applicant.
-The Facility Conformance Subcommittee is a subcommittee of the Resource Conservation Council (RCC), which is the solid waste advisory committee for the North Central Texas region.
-The RCC votes on the final approval of the conformance determination after receiving the subcommittee's recommendation.
+NCTCOG will then reach out to the applicant to verify receipt of the letter, request the completion of the Municipal Solid Waste (MSW) Facility Evaluation Form for Conformance Review (attached), and schedule a meeting between NCTCOG, the applicant, and the Facility Conformance Subcommittee, the group that evaluates the documentation submitted by the applicant.
+The Facility Conformance Subcommittee is a subcommittee of the Resource Conservation Council (RCC), which is the solid waste advisory committee for the North Central Texas region, and it is the RCC who makes the final approval of the conformance determination after receiving the subcommittee's recommendation.

 At NCTCOG, conformance reviews are completed as applications are received.
-The applicant is asked to attend a meeting of the Facility Conformance Subcommittee, provide a brief presentation on how the facility permit or registration application conforms to the goals and objectives of NCTCOG's Regional Solid Waste Management Plan and be available for questions.
-Prior to the meeting, the subcommittee reviews Parts I and II of the application along with the applicant's completed MSW Facility Evaluation Form for Conformance Review The subcommittee will make a recommendation as to whether the permit or registration application conforms or does not conform to the goals and objectives of the North Central Texas Regional Solid Waste Management Plan.
+The applicant is asked to attend a meeting of the Facility Conformance Subcommittee, provide a brief presentation on the facility application, and be available for questions.
+Prior to the meeting, the subcommittee reviews Parts I and II of the application along with the MSW Facility Evaluation Form for Conformance Review.
+This form seeks information about surrounding land uses near the facility, planned mitigations, and existing and expected traffic flows resulting from the facility, to name a few.
+The subcommittee uses all this information to recommend that the facility conforms or does not conform to the Regional Plan.
 This recommendation is transmitted to the RCC for a vote at its next meeting.
 After the RCC has voted on the conformance recommendation from the Facility Conformance Subcommittee, NCTCOG, on behalf of the Chair of the RCC, will mail a formal letter stating the final outcome and email a scanned copy of the letter to TCEQ and the applicant.

 Given the substantive documents to review and coordination required among the applicant, the subcommittee members, and the RCC, the entire NCTCOG conformance review process takes about two to three months.
-This review occurs concurrently with TCEQ's review of the application.
+Yet, this review is happening concurrently with TCEQ's review of the application, and it ensures enough time for the subcommittee to review the documentation and submit it prior to the full completion of TCEQ's review.